StratusLab/stratuslab.github.com/_posts/2013-02-20-docs-libcloud.md

 * `attach_volume`: attach a volume to node
 * `detach_volume`: remove a volume from a node

-The following function is specific to the StratusLab driver and is not part of the Libcloud standard abstraction:
+The `list_volumes` function is specific to the StratusLab driver and is not part of the Libcloud standard abstraction.
-* `list_volumes`: list the available volumes

-This function will not be implemented as the required functionality is not provided by a StratusLab cloud:
+The`reboot_node` function will not be implemented as the required functionality is not provided by a StratusLab cloud.
-* `reboot_node`

 **Notes** for `deploy_node`: